Lee20171010/symbol-window/README.md

         - **Files to Include**: Filter results using glob patterns (e.g., `src/**/*.ts`).
     - **Optimized Matching**: Uses regex permutations for fast multi-keyword matching.

+### 3. Database Mode (New!)
+For large workspaces where standard LSP search is slow or incomplete, Symbol Window now offers a high-performance **Database Mode**.
+- **SQLite Backend**: Indexes workspace symbols into a local SQLite database for instant search results.
+- **Persistent Index**: The index persists across sessions, so you don't have to wait for re-indexing every time you open VS Code.
+- **Incremental Updates**: Automatically detects file changes and updates the index in the background.
+- **Hybrid Search**: Combines the speed of database lookups with the accuracy of LSP symbol parsing.
+- **Visual Indicator**: The UI clearly labels this mode as **PROJECT WORKSPACE (DATABASE)**.

-### 3. Native Experience
+### 4. Native Experience
 - **UI**: Built with `@vscode/webview-ui-toolkit` to match VS Code's native design.
 - **Icons**: Uses standard VS Code Codicons.
 - **Theme Aware**: Automatically adapts to Light, Dark, and High Contrast themes.

 ## Configuration

-You can customize the appearance of the symbol list via VS Code settings:
+You can customize the appearance and behavior of the symbol list via VS Code settings:

 - **`symbolWindow.cleanCStyleTypes`** (Default: `true`):
   Moves C-style type suffixes (e.g., `(typedef)`, `(struct)`) from the symbol name to the detail view (gray text).